 \section{Preliminary}

 We aim to learn dynamics-aware 3D representations from unlabeled point cloud demonstrations.
-Our approach builds on a latent dynamics modeling paradigm, consisting of an online visual encoder $f_{\phi}$, an inverse dynamics model (IDM) $g_{\psi}$, and a forward dynamics model (FDM) $h_{\theta}$.
-Given consecutive point clouds $\mathcal{P}_{t}$ and $\mathcal{P}_{t+k}$, the encoder first extracts their features $\mathbf{z}_{t}$ and $\mathbf{z}_{t+k}$.
-The IDM then infers a latent action that explains the transition:
+Our approach adopts a latent dynamics paradigm with an online encoder $f_{\phi}$, inverse dynamics model (IDM) $g_{\psi}$, and forward dynamics model (FDM) $h_{\theta}$.
+Given consecutive point clouds $\mathcal{P}_{t}$ and $\mathcal{P}_{t+k}$, the encoder extracts features $\mathbf{z}_{t}$ and $\mathbf{z}_{t+k}$.
+The IDM infers a latent action